 Please note, being that ILEAS is a grant funded agency and has no source of funding for retirement nor health insurance, ILEAS does not provide its employees the standard benefits package.
 Employees are hired with the understanding that they are grant funded, have no benefits and may be laid off if the funding grant is not renewed or replaced.

 ILEAS does utilize contractors and vendors.
-This page is still under construction and the actual contracts are not available for posting at this time.
 This is a list of contractors/vendors ILEAS currently engages:

 - Champaign County - Lease for ILEAS Training Center